 With Unsplurge, you set up a savings goal and it helps tracks your progress.
 It even gives you the option of joining a community of savers who motivate one another to save.

 Daily Budget allows you to create a budget and determine how much you want to save each month.
 It then breaks your savings goals down to monthly, weekly, and even daily amounts so saving doesn't seem so difficult.
 Then it notifies you regularly to show you how much you've saved.
 Being able to actually see your success is a great motivator to keep on saving.

-Many banks, including BBVA, offer tools designed to help you save through their online banking.
-Like the apps, the BBVA tool allows you to create savings goals and get regular notifications via email about your progress.
+Many banks offer tools designed to help you save through their online banking.
+Many apps, allow you to create savings goals and get regular notifications via email about your progress.

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.

 So you scored a windfall!
 But now what do you do with all that hot cash?
 Vacation?
 Pay debt?
 Maybe both.